 Is there unity behind this project?

 It is not the intention of the Master Plan team or church leadership to fast track, move forward without unity, or not include the voices.
-We believe that we have honored this intention by hosting listening sessions, communicating often, sharing the process and timeline of this project (spanning back to the 2000’s- check out timeline here), getting materials and information into the hand of our congregation, and requiring a vote to move forward.
+We believe that we have honored this intention by hosting listening sessions, communicating often, sharing the process and timeline of this project (spanning back to the 2000's - check out the timeline), getting materials and information into the hands of our congregation, and requiring a vote to move forward.
 Leadership is unified, and the feedback from our congregation has been overwhelmingly positive.
 One way this is evidenced is by the speedy and generous response of our church to the REACH campaign.
 This is key and critical to the future of this project.

 (Once you register via the link above, you can choose the Master Plan option for offerings above and beyond your regular tithe.)